Start Upright

 How to Apply

 This funder does not have a public application process.
 START UPRIGHT does not operate a website or accept unsolicited applications through standard grant management portals.
-The organization makes grants through trustee discretion and community relationships rather than a formal competitive application procedure.
-Grants are awarded to individuals and organizations identified and selected by the trustees, typically based on existing relationships, community recommendations, or trustee-identified needs within the North London Orthodox Jewish community.
+The organisation makes grants through trustee discretion and community relationships rather than a formal competitive application procedure.
+Grants are awarded to individuals and organisations identified and selected by the trustees, typically based on existing relationships, community recommendations, or trustee-identified needs within the North London Orthodox Jewish community.

 Getting on Their Radar